deltafi/deltafi/deltafi-docs/public/docs/plugins.md

 ### Python Entrypoint

 An entrypoint Python script is needed to start the Plugin when the Docker container is deployed.
-The entrypoint script must identify the Actions to the Plugin class, and call the `run()` method.
+The entrypoint script must identify the Actions to the Plugin class and call the `run()` method.
 See the following `src/plugin.py` example.
 Update the Action name and module to match your first Action.

 ```python